ajpaul/ng2-practice/ng2-fundamentals/README.md

 # ng2-practice
-Some sandbox code for working on Angular 2
+Some sandbox code for working on Angular 2 based off of JMCooper's Pluralsight course.